nodet/dowml/README.md

 ## Using data assets in Watson Studio

 The DOWML library has two modes of operation with respect to sending the models to the WML service: inline data, or using data assets in Watson Studio.
+By default, data assets are used.
+This can be changed with the `inline` command.

 With inline data, the model is sent directly to the WML service in the _solve_ request itself.
 This is the simplest, but it has a number of drawbacks: